WVUResearchComputing/WVUResearchComputing.github.io/index.rst

 .. image:: /_static/ResearchComputing.png

-West Virginia University Research Computing (WVU-RC) is a team inside WVU's Information Technology Services (ITS) dedicated to supporting, enabling and advancing computational research at WVU.
+West Virginia University Research Computing (WVU-RC) is a team inside WVU's Research Office dedicated to supporting, enabling and advancing computational research at WVU.

 This site contains information about how to use the various technologies